starlake-ai/starlake/docs/docs/devguide/contribute.md

 The last command will allow you to open **docs/\_build/html/index.html** in your favorite browser to see how beautiful your contribution is!

-### Contribution for Ebiznext consultants

-In addition to this contribution guide, please refer to [this document](https://docs.google.com/document/d/1BXZ92PyEajNBXy1DTbsiKqWF52qJmH_U89WGaOCAeMk/edit?usp=sharing).

 ### Contributing Issue Reports

 Issue can be of many kinds: